krakend/krakend-documentation/telemetry/grafana.md

 - Throughput
 - Distributions, timers, garbage collection and a long etcetera

-The following video makes a quick tour of the information you can find on our Grafana Dashbaord using Prometheus as data source:
+The following video makes a quick tour of the information you can find on our Grafana Dashboard using Prometheus as data source:

 {{< youtube a6F0s5aozJU >}}